 I’ve been blogging the most lately because I’m currently unemployed.
 I don’t know how I’m going to keep on top of my blogging duties once I start doing my job as a wife (and a mother to our future kid/s), but I remain hopeful because a lot of bloggers I know are doing just that.

 Even three years into blogging, I still find myself interested in everything related to this kind of passion.
 Everyday, I discover new blogs that I find as interesting as those considered as season bloggers.
-Unfortunately, I also find some who fall into a blogging burnout in the early stage of their career, and I
+Unfortunately, I also find some who fall into a blogging burnout in the early stage of their career, and I think it’s sad a truth.

 Back when I started blogging in 2006 (although SCATTERBRAIN was born in 2012), I didn’t know a lot of people who dedicate their time to write a curated blog post worth reading other than random rants about school.
 Several years later, I’m still here, but why?